Benzene

 Its chemical formula is C6H6, and since Michael Faraday discovered it in 1825, chemists wondered what benzene could be like molecularly.
 August Kekulé was the person whose model (as seen) brought him to fame, all thanks to a supposed dream he had.
 Many years later, Linus Pauling came up with a newer model, one I personally dislike when depicted as skeletal:

 Resembling a nut, this model incorporates the idea of delocalised electrons which form an electron cloud in the centre of a benzene molecule.
-Simply put, Pauling realised that the enthalpy of hydrogenation of benzene, since it had three C=C bonds, should be three times as big as that of cyclohexene, which has no C=C bonds, because all the C=C bonds must open up and admit hydrogen.
-However, research showed this wasn't the case - the enthalpy's didn't line up exactly.
+Simply put, Pauling realised that the enthalpy of hydrogenation of benzene, since it had three C=C bonds, should be three times as big as that of cyclohexene, which has one C=C bond, because all the C=C bonds must open up and admit hydrogen.
+However, research showed this wasn't the case - the enthalpies didn't line up exactly.
 Pauling regarded benzene's missing enthalpy to be its "resonance energy", which should enable benzene to be stable - the energy comes through the overlap of orbitals, hence the delocalised electrons which are shared between the carbon atoms.
 It's notable, however, that Pauling wrote a paper which also included an alternative model of benzene, and I don't want to discuss the models anymore because there are so many of them.

 Benzene is a component of petrol, indeed many languages derive their word for petrol from benzene, but makes up only 1% of it.
 Either way, benzene is also a carcinogen, so this poses a risk to people, as this paper on petrol station workers discusses, and petrol is one of the biggest contributors to benzene's presence in the environment.